Lights and Sounds (song)

-The song was released on November 15, 2005, and peaked at number four on Billboards Alternative Songs chart, their highest-charting song to date.
-It also appeared at number twenty-six on the Hot Digital chart.
-The song peaked at number 50 on Billboards Hot 100 and Pop 100 in the 42 spot.
-Internationally, the track appeared for one week in the UK Singles Chart at number 56.
-It also appeared in the Australian and New Zealand charts, respectively.
+The song was released on November 15, 2005, and peaked at number four on the US Billboard Modern Rock Tracks chart, becoming the band's highest-charting song until "Better Days" topped the same chart in 2025.
+The song also peaked at number 50 on the Billboard Hot 100.
+Internationally, the track charted for one week in the UK Singles Chart, at number 56.
+It additionally appeared on the Australian and New Zealand charts.
 "Lights and Sounds" was well received by music critics, who noted the track's general sound.

-The song won the 2006 Spike Video Game Award in the category for Best Song, after it was featured in the video game, Burnout Revenge.
+The song won the 2006 Spike Video Game Award in the category for Best Song, after it was featured in the video game Burnout Revenge.
 During promotion for the band's album, the music video for "Lights and Sounds" was featured in a Verizon Wireless V-cast commercial.
 The music video was shot in October 2005 and the video is a performance-only video, in which the band play in a dark room with thin lights, a homage to the song's title.